-Giving your garden a makeover?
-Planning a new plot from scratch?
-Whether it’s a revamp or a full-on transformation, hard landscaping materials are an important element of the design, and the tiles you choose for a patio are crucial to the finished effect.
-Outdoor tiles need to stand up to extremes of weather, and not be a slip hazard, so what to look for when you’re buying?
+Whether it’s a revamp or a full-on transformation, hard landscaping materials are an important element of garden design, and the tiles you choose for a patio are crucial to the final look of your outdoor space.
+Outdoor tiles need to stand up to extremes of weather, and not be a slip hazard, so what should you look for when you’re buying?
 Read on and get clued up.

 How to choose the material of outdoor tiles